 - A Windows or Mac based personal computer with a currently supported operating system.

-- A 10/100TX Ethernet compatible network interface or one available slot or USB port for a network adapter.
+- A 10/100/1000 Mbps Ethernet compatible network interface or one available USB port for an external network adapter.

 Other tips and information: